 All the teachers were supposed to be native speakers and after hearing my American English, M. Goulot immediately accepted me as one.

 Later, on one occasion, when he was trying to intimidate me, put his claws into me for some reason that I can only interpret as meanness, he said that the big director of the school, M. Baron, wouldn’t be pleased to know that a Swede was teaching English in his school.
 M. Baron obviously couldn’t have cared less, but Glugelug obviously wanted me to feel that I was under his benevolent protection.
 He was indeed the epitome of what I learned in those days is in French called un pauvre type.
 There was certainly no law written down that all the language teachers had to be native speakers.
 However, fluent speakers with a perfectly good accent were what was needed at this level, since that was what was sorely lacking in the secondary schools our students had graduated from.
 Even in the two years of preparatory classes, they didn’t seem to get the teaching of English that would have been expected for the future technocrats they were about to become.

 However, she did indeed add color, of sorts, to the set-up of the language department, and since she never did me any personal harm, I stayed on superficial good terms with her.
 Whatever she was, she was not a bore, as she trilled and danced her way through the corridors of our building.

-A few other teachers were to become my very special friends, however.
+A few other teachers, though, were to become my very special friends.
 They were also to remain my friends for life.
 There are Andy and Jürgen, the American and the Austrian.
 And there was red-haired Annie who is now married to a Frenchman, Louis-Henri.
 Annie was another American who spoke with a beautiful American accent – nothing vulgar or high-pitched, which is the case for so many American women.
 Annie and Louis-Henri live in New Jersey where their two sons are now grown-up and married.
 I went to see the family once when John was at his old Brookhaven National Lab for a meeting.
 They have a beautiful house in a town called Appleton, and Louis-Henri seems to be happy with the engineering consultant job he is doing and generally happy living in the U.S. – which is not always the case with French citizens who immigrate to the U.S. We are still in touch, and I really treasure that friendship as well as the one with Andy and Jürgen.